gavinrozzi/grwebsite/content/project/politicsoc/index.md

 ---
 ## Ocean County's source political news & commentary

-Ocean County Politics is an independent news website that covers politics and public affairs in the greater Ocean County, NJ region.
+Ocean County Politics was an independent news website that covered politics and public affairs in the greater Ocean County, NJ region from 2016 to 2019.
 Ocean County Politics has become known for publishing in-depth accounts of county and municipal governmental activities and behind-the-scenes activities that influence the county's political climate.

 In addition to providing insightful commentary and news, the site also features reader contributed op-eds and letters to the editor.

-### Recent articles

-{{% ocp-all %}}

 ### Follow Ocean County Politics